marcoscarvalho/password-repository/README.md

 * SpecialCase
 * UpperCase

-All validate it business rule and, if true, add a position in its case.
+Everyone validates their business rule and, if true, adds 1 in the case of the group.
 Example:
 ```kotlin
 override fun isValid(password: Password, value: Char) =